Women’s History Month: Astro Alexandra’s Space Story

 1) How did you become a Space Communicator?

-I’ve always been interested in science, from a very young age, but I was never exposed to astronomy or space until I was in college.
-I took astronomy my freshman year and fell in love with it, then continued taking more astronomy classes.
-In my sophomore year, after taking quite a few classes, I got my first internship at NASA as a technical writer, making things more accessible.
-I loved the works so much, I went back the next year.
-I joined the GPS Team as a communications specialist, specifically for GPS satellites.
+I have always been interested in science, from a very young age, but I was never exposed to astronomy or space until I was in college.
+I took astronomy my freshman year and fell in love with it, then kept taking more astronomy classes.
+In my sophomore year, after a good number of classes, I got my first internship at NASA as a technical writer, making things more accessible.
+I loved the work so much that I went back the next year.
+I joined the GPS Team as a communications specialist, working specifically on GPS satellites.

 Vanderbilt University, where I went to school, has a medical center with a children’s hospital.
-In my senior year, I got a job there developing a science and engineering curriculum for the patients who were there for longer than two weeks.
-I tried to make learning accessible, to keep them up to date with the Tennessee and Nashville school standards, so that they could resume school without being held back a grade.
-That curriculum was adopted by Children’s Hospitals around the country and was a fantastic, rewarding experience.
+In my senior year, I got a job there developing a science and engineering curriculum for patients who were there for longer than two weeks.
+I tried to make learning accessible and to keep them up to date with the Tennessee and Nashville school standards, so they could resume school without being held back a grade.
+That curriculum was adopted by children’s hospitals around the country, and it was a fantastic, rewarding experience.

-After about a year and half with NASA, I left for the Space Force.
-(A lot of the GPS stuff had been transitioned over to the Space Force when that was created.)
+After about a year and a half with NASA, I left for the Space Force.
+A lot of the GPS work had been transitioned over to the Space Force when it was created.
 I joined the Space Force very early on, when there were only a couple of employees.
-In November 2022, I left the Space Force to peruse content creation fulltime.
+In November 2022, I left the Space Force to pursue content creation fulltime.

-This Women’s History Month, we celebrate Alexandra Doten a/k/a Astro Alexandra.
+This Women’s History Month, we celebrate Alexandra Doten, also known as Astro Alexandra.

 2) How and why did you make the leap to social media full-time?

 My work at NASA was very public facing.
 I was flying overseas, visiting schools, and talking with people.
-My favorite part of that job was going to elementary schools and talking with kids about space and introducing them.
+My favorite part of that job was going to elementary schools and talking with kids about space and introducing them to it.

 When I transitioned from NASA to the Space Force, my job also became significantly less public.
-I did exciting work internally, and loved the opportunities I had, but I didn’t get to have that same public-facing interaction and I almost never worked with children.
-But I felt like my purpose and my experience was to do that — to speak with young people about space and astronomy and to give them that introduction early on and empower them to pursue that career path.
+I did exciting work internally, and I loved the opportunities I had, but I did not get to have that same public-facing interaction, and I almost never worked with children.
+I felt like my purpose and my experience were meant for that work, to speak with young people about space and astronomy, to give them that introduction early on, and to empower them to pursue that career path.

 I was feeling as though my biggest impact was through my content creation.
-Once I was able to set up a plan to financially sustain myself that way, I made that leap.
+Once I was able to set up a plan to financially sustain myself that way, I made the leap.

 Support Alexandra’s mission by subscribing to her Patreon.